 The RUBERRY Family of Cornwall

-So far I have not been able to find any reference to the name RUBERRY, or anything similar in Cornwall before the late seventeenth century, when James RUBERRY married Audry TUCKER in 1686 at Constantine.
+So far I have not been able to find any reference to the name RUBERRY, or anything similar, in Cornwall before second half the seventeenth century.
+The earliest reference on the Cornish On-line Parish Clerk website is in the 1664 Hearth Tax for the parish of Mabe, when Richard REWBERRY was assessed for one hearth.
+A marriage of Jane RUBERY to John TEAGE in 1681 at Feock states that she was "of Mabe"and so it seems possible that she was a daughter of Richard.
+In 1697 a Mary RUBERRY was buried at Mabe.
+There is also a marriage for James RUBERRY to Audry TUCKER in 1686 at Constantine.
 Their first children were baptised at St Hilary, and later ones at Perranuthnoe.
 Their children either remained there, or moved to St Just in Penwith, but appear to have died out by the third generation due to a high number of male infant deaths.
-If the family did not originate locally, as would appear, it is possible that James came to Cornwall either as a mariner, a metal worker or a mine worker.
+If the family did not originate locally, as would appear, it is possible that Richard came to Cornwall either as a mariner, a metal worker or a mine worker.
 It is known that Rs were employed in all those capacities in other areas.
+Or perhaps, given the date, the upheavals of the Civil War and Commonwealth period prompted his move.

 This branch forked into two separate limbs.
 From their son John, baptised in 1719 at St Hilary, came the farming families of Ludgvan.
 Members of this family have moved to the USA, Canada and Australia where they have all settled and founded families.
 From his brother James, baptised in 1721 also at St Hilary, arose the ship building families of Porthleven.
 One of this branch died in South Africa, as is commemorated on a tombstone in Porthleven churchyard, and another settled in Bermuda.
 Others also travelled to America, but eventually returned home.